-A Preterist Commentary on Isaiah 66: The Destruction of Jerusalem . . .
+Preterism Explained and Interpreted, A Commentary of Isaiah 66: The Destruction of Jerusalem . . .

 As stated above, Jerusalem was destroyed by the Romans in A.D.
 70 leaving only the western wall and a few towers intact.
 Concerning the devastation of the city, Josephus writes,

-[T]here was left nothing to make those that came thither believe it had ever been inhabited.”
-Concerning the lamentation at the burning of the Temple and the fall of Jerusalem, Josephus states that the city “broke out into groans and outcries again: Perea did also return the echo, as well as the mountains round about [the city], and augmented the force of the entire noise.
+[T]here was left nothing to make those that came thither believe it had ever been inhabited.”5 Concerning the lamentation at the burning of the Temple and the fall of Jerusalem, Josephus states that the city “broke out into groans and outcries again: Perea did also return the echo, as well as the mountains round about [the city], and augmented the force of the entire noise.6

 A Preterist Commentary on Isaiah 66:7-14: The Unprecedented Peace and Great Prosperity of Christian Jerusalem . . .

 Despite the destruction of this great city, vs. 10-14 offer hope to those who mourn.
-After the conquest of Jerusalem, the Jewish Christian refugees that had fled to Pella returned to help repopulate Israel.
-After the Jewish War and the Bar Kokhba Rebellion, in the early second century, Jerusalem experienced unprecedented peace.
-Jerusalem was renamed Aelia Capitoline and by the end of the fourth century became an exclusively Christian city, the only one in the country.
-During the thousand years between the Jewish War and the Crusades, Judea enjoyed unprecedented peace and great prosperity in fulfillment of v.
-12: “For this is what the Lord says: “I will extend peace to her like a river, and the wealth of nations like a flooding stream; you will nurse and be carried on her arm and dandled on her knees.”
-Jerusalem under Christian demographic control was a very rich and prosperous city.
-Churches in Jerusalem were supported by wealthy pilgrims who donated lands in Europe providing churches and monasteries with an abundant income.
-Patrons included Byzantine emperors and even Emperor Constantine.
+After the conquest of Jerusalem, the Jewish Christian refugees who had fled to Pella returned to help repopulate Israel.
+After the Jewish War and the Bar Kokhba Rebellion, in the early second century, Jerusalem experienced peace to a degree unrivalled throughout its history recorded in the Bible.
+Then by the end of the fourth century Jerusalem, then called Aelia Capitoline, became an exclusively Christian city.7 During the thousand years between the Jewish War and the Crusades, Judea enjoyed great peace and prosperity in fulfillment of v.
+12: “For this is what the Lord says: “I will extend peace to her like a river, and the wealth of nations like a flooding stream; you will nurse and be carried on her arm and dandled on her knees.”8 Jerusalem under Christian demographic control was exceedingly rich and prosperous.
+Churches in Jerusalem were often supported by wealthy pilgrims who donated lands in Europe which provided these churches and monasteries with generous income.9

 15 See, the Lord is coming with fire, and his chariots are like a whirlwind; he will bring down his anger with fury, and his rebuke with flames of fire.
 16 For with fire and with his sword the Lord will execute judgment on all people, and many will be those slain by the Lord.